elmahio/documentation/docs/logging-to-elmah-io-from-a-running-website-on-azure.md

 Make sure to use the app setting names `ELMAHIO_APIKEY` and `ELMAHIO_LOGID`.

 Your Azure web application now logs all uncaught exceptions to elmah.io.
+The elmah.io Site Extension comes with a couple of limitations:

-Please notice that this only works for ASP.NET, MVC, Web API, and similar.
+- It only works for ASP.NET, MVC, Web API, and similar.
 ASP.NET Core websites should be installed locally and re-deployed.
-Also, the elmah.io Site Extensions supports .NET Full Framework 4.6 and newer.
+- .NET Full Framework 4.6 and newer is required.
+- Custom code or configuration may swallow exceptions.
+Like custom errors or when using the `HandleErrorAttribute` attribute in ASP.NET MVC.
+In this case, the correct NuGet package needs to be installed in your code and deployed to Azure (like the `Elmah.Io.Mvc` package for ASP.NET MVC).

 ## Troubleshooting